vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 ### Create your Store

 A store is a repository of [buildpacks](http://buildpacks.io/) packaged into [buildpackages](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) that kpack uses to build images.
-You can add more languages by including more buildpacks you create or from [Packeto Buildpacks](https://github.com/paketo-buildpacks) we have only included a few bellow.
+You can add more languages by including more buildpacks you create or from [Paketo Buildpacks](https://github.com/paketo-buildpacks) we have only included a few bellow.

 The store will be referenced by a builder resource.